fvaleri/strimzi-debugging/sessions/008/README.md

 This information is used for zombie fencing.
 A producer can have **only one ongoing transaction** (ordering guarantee).
 Consumers with `isolation.level=read_committed` receive committed messages only, ignoring ongoing and discarding aborted transactions (they get few additional metadata to do that).
 Transactions overhead is minimal and the biggest impact is on producers.
 You can balance overhead with latency by tuning the `commit.interval.ms`.
-Compared to using the low level API, enabling transactions is much easier when using the Streams API, as we just need to set `processing.guarantee=exactly_once_v2`.
+Enabling EOS with the Streams API is much easier than using the transaction API, as we just need to set `processing.guarantee=exactly_once_v2`.

 The transaction state is stored in a specific `__transaction_state` partition, whose leader is a broker called the **transaction coordinator**.
 Each partition also contains `.snapshot` logs that helps in rebuilding producers state in